Mr. Coffee 2 Shot Pump Espresso & Cappuccino Maker, Black

 Black is the most common ink color used for printing books, newspapers and documents, as it provides the highest contrast with white paper and thus is the easiest color to read.
 Similarly, black text on a white screen is the most common format used on computer screens.
 As of September 2019, the darkest material is made by MIT engineers from vertically aligned carbon nanotubes.

-Coffee is a beverage brewed from roasted coffee beans.
+Coffee is a beverage brewed from roasted, ground coffee beans.
 Darkly colored, bitter, and slightly acidic, coffee has a stimulating effect on humans, primarily due to its caffeine content.
 It has the highest sales in the world market for hot drinks.

-The seeds of the Coffea plant's fruits are separated to produce unroasted green coffee beans.
-The beans are roasted and then ground into fine particles typically steeped in hot water before being filtered out, producing a cup of coffee.
+Coffee production begins when the seeds of the Coffea plant's fruits (coffee cherries) are separated to produce unroasted green coffee beans.
+The beans are roasted and then ground into fine particles.
+Coffee is brewed from the ground roasted beans, which are typically steeped in hot water before being filtered out.
 It is usually served hot, although chilled or iced coffee is common.
 Coffee can be prepared and presented in a variety of ways (e.g., espresso, French press, caffè latte, or already-brewed canned coffee).
 Sugar, sugar substitutes, milk, and cream are often added to mask the bitter taste or enhance the flavor.
+There are also various coffee substitutes.

 Though coffee is now a global commodity, it has a long history tied closely to food traditions around the Red Sea.
 The earliest credible evidence of coffee drinking as the modern beverage appears in modern-day Yemen in southern Arabia in the middle of the 15th century in Sufi shrines, where coffee seeds were first roasted and brewed in a manner similar to how it is now prepared for drinking.
 The coffee beans were procured by the Yemenis from the Ethiopian Highlands via coastal Somali intermediaries, and cultivated in Yemen.
 By the 16th century, the drink had reached the rest of the Middle East and North Africa, later spreading to Europe.

-While espresso contains more caffeine per unit volume than most coffee beverages, its typical serving size results in less caffeine per serving compared to larger drinks like drip coffee.
+While espresso contains more caffeine per unit volume than most coffee beverages, its typical serving size results in less caffeine per serving compared to larger drinks such as drip coffee.
 The cultural significance of espresso extends beyond its consumption, playing a central role in coffee shop culture and the third-wave coffee movement, which emphasizes artisanal production and high-quality beans.

-A pump is a device that moves fluids (liquids or gases), or sometimes slurries, by mechanical action, typically converted from electrical energy into hydraulic energy.
+A pump is a device that moves fluids (liquids or gases), or sometimes slurries, by mechanical action, typically converted from electrical energy into hydraulic or pneumatic energy.

 Mechanical pumps serve in a wide range of applications such as pumping water from wells, aquarium filtering, pond filtering and aeration, in the car industry for water-cooling and fuel injection, in the energy industry for pumping oil and natural gas or for operating cooling towers and other components of heating, ventilation and air conditioning systems.
 In the medical industry, pumps are used for biochemical processes in developing and manufacturing medicine, and as artificial replacements for body parts, in particular the artificial heart and penile prosthesis.